ngladkikh/pkonfig/README.md

     attr = Int(no_cache=True)
 ```

-In given example `attr` will do type casting and validation every time this attribute is accessed.
+In the given example `attr` will do type casting and validation every time this attribute is accessed.

 #### Default values